impasis/reg-server-/README.md

 # Server + Client for Registration
-Now run `server.py`, then you can connect by client
+Run `server.py`, then you can connect by client